Unboxed-Software/solana-course/content/arbitrary-cpi.md

 # Overview

 A cross program invocation (CPI) is when one program invokes an instruction on another program.
-An “arbitrary CPI” is when a program is structured to issues a CPI to whatever program is passed into the instruction rather than expecting to perform a CPI to one specific program.
+An “arbitrary CPI” is when a program is structured to issue a CPI to whatever program is passed into the instruction rather than expecting to perform a CPI to one specific program.
 Given that the callers of your program's instruction can pass any program they'd like into the instruction's list of accounts, failing to verify the address of a passed-in program results in your program performing CPIs to arbitrary programs.

 This lack of program checks creates an opportunity for a malicious user to pass in a different program than expected, causing the original program to call an instruction on this mystery program.
 There’s no telling what the consequences of this CPI could be.
 It depends on the program logic (both that of the original program and the unexpected program), as well as what other accounts are passed into the original instruction.